HoussemMhiri/Test-Management-Platform/README.md

 ## Features

 ### Authentication & Authorization
-- **Session-based Authentication:** Secure login for hosts and participants using Laravel Sanctum.
+- **Token-based Authentication:** Secure login for hosts and participants using Laravel Sanctum.
 - **Access Control:** Only authenticated users can manage or participate in tests.

 ### Test & Session Management